slim-template/slim/README.md

 ### Dynamic output `=`

 The equal sign tells Slim it's a Ruby call that produces output to add to the buffer.
-If your ruby code needs to use multiple lines, append a `\` at the end of the lines, for example:
+If your ruby code needs to use multiple lines, append a backslash `\` at the end of the lines, for example:

     = javascript_include_tag \
        "jquery", \